 The loss of ozone has also led to increased winds and storms, both in frequency and strength.
 Winds in the Southern Ocean have been estimated to have increased by 15-20%.
 It has caused a low pressure system to form in the Amundsen Sea again both with increased frequency and strength.
 This low pressure sucks cold air from the interior of Antarctic and across the Ross Sea leading to a great increase in the amount of sea-ice forming in this area in recent years.
 This has been exacerbated by cold fresh melt water from the Pine Island glacier, which less dense than the sea-water below, floats above it freezing more easily than sea water due to it's lower salt content.
 The result is that a combination of more frequent cold storms and more readily frozen surface sea water leads to more sea ice being formed.

-The average extent of sea ice in Antarctica over the last five years compared to the 30 year average.
+The average extent of sea ice in Antarctica over the last ten years compared to the previous 30 year average.

 Prince Gustav Channel